Farbwahl beim Quilten - Warum Du Dich so schwer entscheiden kannst - floydthefox

 • Perfectionism: "If I choose wrong now, the whole quilt will be ruined."

-• Comparison pressure: "Everything looks more harmonious on Instagram."
+• Pressure to compare: "Everything looks more harmonious on Instagram."

 • Fear of loss: "What if I need exactly this fabric for something better later?"